DWFlanagan/ntrh/11-tute_speak.md

 **WRPI**

 n.
 (RPI) The campus 10-kilowatt radio station that can be found 91.5 MHz on your FM radio dial, which specializes in not specializing in music.
-Pronounced \`\`Whirpee.''
+Pronounced "Whirpee."

 **XA**

 n.
 A new version of MTS that became operational in the Fall 84 semester.
-Translated, it means \`\`Extended Aggravation.''
+Translated, it means "Extended Aggravation."

 **Za**